denydeny1234/Beraria_H_Web_App/Design-principles.md

 ## Less is more
-My design philosophy prioritises simplicity and follows the maxim "less is more."
+My design philosophy prioritises simplicity and follows the rule of "less is more."
 This method avoids unnecessary finishing touches in favour of a clear, simple interface.
 The web application purposefully uses a dark theme to highlight bright photos, especially those that represent events.
 My goal is to create a visually compelling experience that prioritises essential elements while maintaining a sense of sophistication and ease of navigation, taking inspiration from Netflix's minimalist aesthetics.

 ![Screenshot_2023-12-11_at_18.41.17](uploads/e4333539f8e9f25ec63d1c7b15867112/Screenshot_2023-12-11_at_18.41.17.png)